WordPressUtilities/WPUPaypal/README.md

 # WPUPaypal

-This plugin helps you to make paiements via PayPal
+This WordPress plugin helps you make payments via PayPal

 ## How to make a paiement